-A NIGHT AT THE GARDEN was directed, produced and edited by Marshall Curry (www.marshallcurry.com), supported and released by Field of Vision (www.fieldofvision.org).
+A NIGHT AT THE GARDEN was directed and edited by Marshall Curry (www.marshallcurry.com) and was supported and released by Field of Vision (www.fieldofvision.org).
 The film was an official selection at the Sundance Film Festival and was part of a special screening and panel discussion at the New York Film Festival.
 It was released on 22 Alamo Theater screens across the country and at The IFC Center in N.Y., playing before feature screenings like an old fashioned news reel.

 Q&A with Marshall Curry about A Night at the Garden

 A: A friend of mine told me about it last year, and I couldn’t believe that I’d never heard of it.
 When I found out it had been filmed, I asked an archival researcher, Rich Remsberg, to see what he could find.
 It turned out that short clips had been used in history documentaries before, but no one seemed to have collected together all of the scraps of footage – there was some at the National Archives, some at UCLA’s archive, some at other places.
 So he gathered it, and I edited it together into a short narrative.
 When Charlottesville happened, it began to feel urgent.
 So I sent it over to Laura Poitras and Charlotte Cook at Field of Vision and said, “Have you ever heard of this event?
 Would you be interested in supporting the film?”
 And they jumped on board.

 Q: What struck you about the footage?

 A: The first thing that struck me was that an event like this could happen in the heart of New York City, a city that was diverse, modern, and progressive even in 1939.
 The second thing that struck me was the way these American Nazis used the symbols of America to sell an ideology that a few years later hundreds of thousands of Americans would die fighting against.